-Each day, SportsIntel’s Matt DeSaro will take a look at one of the 30 teams in Major League Baseball as we head toward Opening Day in late March.
-Our tour through the NL Central continues with the St. Louis Cardinals.
+Baseball is back!
+We think.
+Each day, SportsIntel’s Matt DeSaro will take a look at two of the 30 teams in Major League Baseball as we head toward MLB Opening Day in late July and we continue today in the NL Central with the St Louis Cardinals.

 Not only did the Cardinals do well for themselves in 2019, but they were also one of the most profitable teams for sports bettors.
 They went 88-74 ATS, good for a +312 profit and even better on the ML, earning a total +664 profit on the season.